SassNinja/postcss-extract-media-query/README.md

 It would be much better if a mobile user doesn't need to load desktop specific CSS, wouldn't it?

 That's the use case I've written this PostCSS plugin for!
-It lets you extract all `@media` rules from your CSS and emit them as separate files which you can load as `<link rel="stylesheet" media="screen and (min-width: 1024px)" href="desktop.css">` or as dynamic import.
+It lets you extract all `@media` rules from your CSS and emit them as separate files which you can load as `<link rel="stylesheet" media="screen and (min-width: 1024px)" href="desktop.css">` or load them dynamically.

 **Before**